UCED & Partners

 A University Center for Excellence in Disability

-The Institute on Disability is a member of the Association of University Centers on Disabilities (AUCD), a network of 67 university-based Centers located in every state and territory in the United States.
+The Institute on Disability is a member of the Association of University Centers on Disabilities (AUCD), a network of 67 university-based Centers located in every state and territory in the United States that receive funding by the Administration on Intellectual Developmental Disabilities (AIDD).
+Organizationally, AIDD is located within the U.S. Department of Health and Human Services' Administration on Community Living (ACL), the Federal agency responsible for implementation and administration of the Developmental Disabilities Assistance and Bill of Rights Act of 2000 (DD Act).
+The source of this funding is a discretionary grant program authorized by Subtitle D of the DD Act and is essential for organizational administration and operations by providing a stable base from which the IOD can attract additional support from such sources as local, state, and federal grants and contracts, fees for services, and university support.
 The IOD, working with the Division of Medical Genetics, Department of Pediatrics, Geisel School of Medicine at Dartmouth, is the flagship for New Hampshire's University Center for Excellence in Disability (UCED).

 Since 1963, UCEDs have been working to accomplish a shared vision that foresees a nation in which all Americans, including Americans with disabilities, participate fully in their communities.
 Independence, productivity, and community inclusion are key components of this vision.